tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 - Liner regression predicts continuous values such as price
 - Logistic regression predicts distinct label values such as 0 or 1 (spam or not spam)
-- Simple, fast to train, can be paralellized with MLLib in Spark
+- Simple, fast to train, can be paralellized with SparkML
 - Easy to interpret - coefficients (weights) of features tell about how model works
 - Easy to tune (less worry about overfitting etc.)
 - Not accurate for complex problems